mwdearing/ArcSight-Scripts/README.md

     $ ./node-reboot-remote.sh
     ```

+ * node-restart-local.sh -> What I was using before coming up with the remote version of this script.
+Must be ran on each node indidually and includes no checks.

+    ```bash
+    $ ./node-restart-local.sh
+    ```

 * node-cmd-sender.sh -> Used to send the same linux command to each node in the cluster.
     ```bash
     $ ./node-cmd-sender.sh ls

     node1:
     file1
     file2